flutter/website/src/docs/development/tools/hot-reload.md

 }
 ```

-running the app for the first time prints `1` and `1`.
-Then, if you make the
+Running the app for the first time prints `1` and `1`.
-following change:
+Then, you make the following change:

 <!-- skip -->
 ```dart